 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 What if multiple New York Knicks players were dying on the basketball court every month?
 Or what if dozens of New York Jets football players were sustaining fatal injuries at practices?
 How would state officials respond?
 They would take immediate and decisive action to stop the massacre.
-But what has the New York State Gaming Commission done in response to the deaths of 75 horses at New York racetracks in 2021 and the death of one horse so far in 2022?
+But what has the New York State Gaming Commission done in response to the deaths of 75 horses at New York racetracks in 2021 and the death of 48 horses so far in 2022?
 Not enough.